 If you think the hard part of the UX designer hiring process is identifying the ideal candidate, you will change your mind at the end of this article.

-The hardest part of the UX designer recruiting process comes when the team members and the new resource have to talk to each other and figure out if they can work together.
+The hardest part of the UX designer recruiting process is when the team members and the new resource have to talk to each other and decide whether they can work together.

 Whether we speak of a software development company, an e-commerce platform or a web agency, the arrival of a UX designer in the business environment represents a massive change.
 This has to be managed carefully to allow the team to blend quickly and the designer to become operational as soon as possible.